Do neutrinos dream in 5D? Towards a comprehensive extra-dimensional neutrino phenomenology: LED Phenomenology in Neutrino Oscillations

 where $H$ and $L_L$ denote the Higgs and leptonic $SU(2)$ doublets with $H^T=\left(H^{+}, H^0\right)$ and $\tilde{H}=i \sigma_2 H^*$.
 The couplings $\tilde Y_D$ and $\tilde B$ are generically matrices and encode non-trivial flavour structure.
 Upon performing the KK-decomposition of Eq.~\eqref{eq:KK-decomposition}, in terms of the KK tower, it reads

 We will denote

 defined to absorb the Higgs vacuum expectation value for later convenience.
 In the following analysis, we work under the simplifying assumption that all the mass matrices become \textit{simultaneously} diagonal when the matrix $Y_D$ is rotated, generating the PMNS matrix.
 While for our purposes, such an assumption is necessary to obtain analytical results, such a construction could be realised by imposing some form of minimal flavour violation~\cite{DAmbrosio:2002vsn} in the UV.
 We comment on the effects of departing from such an assumption in~\ref{app:matrices_not_diagonalized}.
+In this work, we keep the $m_D$ matrix as a free parameter, and we do not impose any bias on the size of its entries, in line with other works in the literature, e.g. Refs.~\cite{Carena:2017qhd,Antoniadis:2025rck}.

 A summary of the models studied so far, along with the relevant parameters for neutrino phenomenology, can be found in Table~\ref{tab:benchmarks}.
 All models share different features in the shape of the KK-spectrum, in the relative size of the zero WFs to the massive ones and, most importantly, in the shape of the mass matrix.
 All of these features will affect how neutrinos oscillate, and as we will explore in the next Section.